byllc/Resume/README.md

 #### A presenation on embracing failure as a step towards success - Young Men's Leadership Academy (Daemen College)
 #### Chaos Heidi vs Orchard: Self distruption and healing in a Cloudfoundry based service environment
 #### Troubleshooting Cloud Foundry on OpenStack, Openstack Summit Boston 2017
 #### Thank you for calling Stark & Wayne.
-How may I Help You!
-A Presentation on Servant Leadership CF Summit EU 2019
+A Presentation on Servant Leadership - CF Summit EU 2019

 ## Affiliations and Appointments
 * Co-Organizer - Nickle City Ruby Conference